faisalzone/kushapp/README.md

 ## Preare EC2 instance for CodeDeploy

-Log into AWS EC2 instance and run the following commands-
+Access the AWS EC2 instance via SSH and run the following commands-

 ```
 #!/bin/bash